-The South Dakota Parenting Guidelines can be found in the Appendix to Chapter 25-4A in the South Dakota Codified Laws and are also available on the Unified Judicial System of South Dakota website: http://ujs.sd.gov.
+The South Dakota Parenting Guidelines can be found in the Appendix to Chapter 25-4A in the South Dakota Codified Laws.
+Also available on the Unified Judicial System of South Dakota website: http://ujs.sd.gov.
 There are several very detailed custody schedules that have been created for children of various ages and various circumstances.

 Some examples of schedules from the Guidelines are provided below.
-Please note: additional information and exceptions may apply to the schedules for certain age groups; please review the guidelines in their entirety to determine if additional information and/or exceptions apply to the schedule for each given age group.
+Please note: more information and exceptions may apply to the schedules for certain age groups; please review the guidelines in their entirety to decide if more information and/or exceptions apply to the schedule for each given age group.

-- Newborns (birth to 3 months): The non-residential parent can have three 2-hour custodial periods per week with one weekend custodial period for six hours at the custodial parent’s residence or another agreed location.
+- Newborns (birth to 3 months): The non-residential parent can have three 2-hour custodial periods per week.
+One weekend custodial period for six hours at the custodial parent’s house or another agreed location.

 - Infants (3 to 6 months): Alternative Parenting Plans: (1) Three, 3 hour custodial periods per week, with one weekend day for six hours.
 Breast feeding must be accommodated.
-Or (2) Three, three-hour custodial periods per week, with one overnight on a weekend for no longer than a twelve-hour period, if the child is not breastfeeding and the noncustodial parent is capable of personally providing primary care.
+Or (2) Three, three-hour custodial periods per week.
+One overnight on a weekend for no longer than a twelve-hour period, if the child is not breastfeeding and the noncustodial parent can personally providing primary care.

-Of course, parents are free to establish their own parenting plan.
-However, pursuant to the South Dakota Parenting Guidelines: If the parents are unable to agree on their own Parenting Plan, however, these Guidelines become mandatory and will be used as their Parenting Plan.
+Of course, parents are free to set up their own parenting plan.
+However, as required by the South Dakota Parenting Guidelines: If the parents are unable to agree on their own Parenting Plan, however, these Guidelines become mandatory and will be used as their Parenting Plan.
 SDCL 25-4A-10, 25-4A-11.
 In the event a parent’s time with the children becomes an issue in court, the judge will set whatever Parenting Plan best meets the needs of the children.